A Generalized Bisimulation Metric of State Similarity between Markov Decision Processes: From Theoretical Propositions to Applications: Numerical Results

 In this section, we empirically validate the theoretical results derived from GBSM.
 To this end, we construct MDPs with randomly generated reward functions and transition probabilities, along with their aggregated and estimated counterparts.
 Specifically, we use random Garnet MDPs with $|\mathcal{S}| = 20, |\mathcal{A}| = 5$, and a 50\% branching factor.
 In the aggregated MDPs, the reward functions and transition probabilities for half of the states are replaced by those of their representative states, while the estimated MDPs are established by introducing a Gaussian noise with a standard deviation ranging from 0.1 to 0.3 to the transition probabilities.

-To demonstrate the application of policy transfer between MDPs, we calculate the bound in Theorem~\ref{Theorem:6} and the existing measure between MDPs in \cite{10.5555/2936924.2936994}, and calculate the ground-truth regret by computing the precise value functions under a tabular Q-learning setting.
-Then, we calculate the aggregation and estimation error bounds using BSM and GBSM, respectively.
-The BSM-based error bounds are computed via (\ref{Eq:aggBSM}).
+To demonstrate the application of policy transfer between MDPs, we calculate the bound in Theorem~\ref{Theorem:6} and the existing measure between MDPs in~\cite{10.5555/2936924.2936994}, and calculate the ground-truth regret by computing the precise value functions under a tabular Q-learning setting.
+Then, we calculate the aggregation and estimation SSA bounds using BSM and GBSM, respectively.
+The BSM-based SSA bounds are computed via (\ref{Eq:aggBSM}).
 Since the estimation error bound in (\ref{Eq:aggBSM}) depends on the aggregation process, we decouple the two for clearer analysis.
-Specifically, the BSM-based aggregation error bounds are given by $2\tilde{\sigma}_1/(1-\gamma)$ \cite{10.5555/3540261.3540625} and $2\tilde{\sigma}_1 (2+\gamma)/(1-\gamma)$ \cite{10.1137/10080484X}, and the estimation error bound is $\frac{2 \gamma}{1-\gamma}\max_{a,s} W_1(\hat{\mathbb{P}}(\cdot|s,a), \mathbb{P}(\cdot|s,a) ;d^{\sim})$.
-The GBSM-based bounds follow from Theorem \ref{Theorem:7} (aggregation) and Theorem \ref{Theorem:8} (estimation).
-We also compare them with the ground-truth error values to assess the tightness.
+Specifically, the BSM-based aggregation SSA bound is given by $2\tilde{\sigma}_1 (2+\gamma)/(1-\gamma)$, and the estimation SSA bound is $\frac{2 \gamma}{1-\gamma}\max_{a,s} W_1(\hat{\mathbb{P}}(\cdot|s,a), \mathbb{P}(\cdot|s,a) ;d^{\sim})$~\cite{10.1137/10080484X}.
+The GBSM-based SSA bounds follow from Theorem \ref{Theorem:7} (aggregation) and Theorem \ref{Theorem:8} (estimation).
+For VFA bounds comparison, we employ the GBSM-based bound in Theorem~\ref{Theorem:vfa} and compare with the BSM-based bound $2\tilde{\sigma}_1/(1-\gamma)$ in~\cite{DBLP:conf/iclr/0001MCGL21}.
+We also compare them with the ground-truth error values to assess their tightness.

 We conduct 100 independent experiments for each $\gamma\in\{0.1,0.2,\dots,0.9\}$.
 The x-axis represents the experiment index of 100 independent trials, while the y-axis plots the values of ground-truth error and (G)BSM-based bounds in each trial.
-Figure~\ref{Fig1} shows that the empirical metric in \cite{10.5555/2936924.2936994} fails to bound the transfer regret, while our GBSM-based bound is consistently effective.
-In terms of the approximation error, as depicted in Figure~\ref{Fig2} and Figure~\ref{Fig3}, the bounds based on GBSM are significantly tighter than those derived from BSM, which corroborates our theoretical findings and highlights the effectiveness of GBSM in multi-MDP analysis.
+Figure~\ref{Fig1} shows that the empirical metric in~\cite{10.5555/2936924.2936994} fails to bound the transfer regret, while our GBSM-based bound is consistently effective.
+In terms of the SSA and VFA error, as depicted in Figure~\ref{Fig2}, \ref{Fig3}, and \ref{Fig4}, the bounds based on GBSM are significantly tighter than those derived from BSM, which corroborates our theoretical findings and highlights the effectiveness of GBSM in multi-MDP analysis.
 Complete results are provided in Appendix~\ref{Appendix4}.